What you need to do as a veterinarian to prepare for a no deal Brexit.

 New import notification system

-If the UK leaves the EU without a deal, there will be no additional checks at the UK borders on animal imports that originated in the EU.
+There will be no additional checks at the UK borders on animal imports that originated in the EU if there is a no deal.
 However, the way animal and animal products importers tell the UK authorities of these imports will change.

 They’ll no longer use the EU’s import system Trade Control and Expert System (TRACES) for importing into the UK.
 The new Import of Products, Animals, Food and Feed System (IPAFFS) system will replace this.